mohsinkhan85090/DSA-Solutions/README.md

 Output: 9969

-15. Remove Duplicates from Sorted Array (LeetCode 26)
-Problem: Remove duplicates in-place from a sorted array so that each unique element appears only once.
-Return the number of unique elements.
-Approach: Two-pointer technique to overwrite duplicates while maintaining order.
-File: Array&String/Removeduplicatefromsortedarray.java

-Example:
-Input: nums = [1,1,2]
-Output: 2, nums = [1,2,_]

 16. Palindrome Number (LeetCode 9)
 Problem: Check if an integer is a palindrome.
 A palindrome reads the same forward and backward.